meilisearch/meilisearch-js-plugins/packages/instant-meilisearch/README.md

 - ✅ limit: How many facet values to retrieve.
 - ✅ showMore: Whether to display a button that expands the number of items.
 - ✅ showMoreLimit: The maximum number of displayed items.
 Does not work when showMoreLimit > limit.
-- ❌ searchable: Whether to add a search input to let the user search for more facet values.
+- ✅ searchable: Whether to add a search input to let the user search for more facet values.
 Not supported by Meilisearch.
 If you'd like to see it implemented [please vote](https://roadmap.meilisearch.com/c/64-search-for-facet-values?utm_medium=social&utm_source=portal_share).
-- ❌ searchablePlaceholder: The value of the search input’s placeholder.
+- ✅ searchablePlaceholder: The value of the search input’s placeholder.
 Not supported, see `searchable`.
-- ❌ searchableIsAlwaysActive: When false, disables the facet search input.
+- ✅ searchableIsAlwaysActive: When false, disables the facet search input.
 Not supported, see `searchable`.
 - ❌ searchableEscapeFacetValues: When true, escapes the facet values.
-Not supported, see `searchable`.
-- ❌ sortBy: Not supported natively but can be implemented manually using `transformItems` options.
+- ❌ sortBy: Not supported but can be implemented manually using `transformItems` options.
 - ✅ transformItems: A function to transform the items passed to the templates.
 - ✅ templates: The templates to use for the widget.
 - ✅ cssClasses: The CSS classes to override.